Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: The varieties and

 \subsection{Obstructions to further constructive proofs}

-We conclude this section by discussing several obstructions we have found to extending our constructions in Section~\ref{sec:Construction} to spherical directions besides $w_0$ in the shrunken dominant Weyl chamber $\Cfs$, and so obtaining entirely constructive proofs of several of our main results in Sections~\ref{sec:Xx1ShrunkenDominant} and~\ref{sec:RelabelingSymmetry}.
+We now discuss several obstructions we have found to extending our constructions in Section~\ref{sec:Construction} to spherical directions besides $w_0$ in the shrunken dominant Weyl chamber $\Cfs$, and so obtaining entirely constructive proofs of several of our main results in Sections~\ref{sec:Xx1ShrunkenDominant} and~\ref{sec:RelabelingSymmetry}.
 Our discussion is limited to $\Cfs$ since we expect that overcoming these obstructions in $\Cfs$ will be a necessary first step towards obtaining constructive proofs of all of our results.

 In Section~\ref{sec:Construction} we constructed DL-galleries for varieties $X_{x_0}(b)$, where $x_0 = t^\lambda w_0$ is such that the alcove $\x_0 = x_0 \fa$ lies in $\Cfs$, and $b = t^\mu$ is a dominant pure translation satisfying certain convexity hypotheses.
 In all of these constructions, we used the orientation $-\phipartialo$, and in fact we proved in Proposition~\ref{prop:DLXx0b} that this is the only orientation possible.
 For other spherical directions, we have not been able to find a closed formula for the orientation(s) to use for DL-galleries, even in the special case $X_x(1)$, where we know nonemptiness and dimension by Theorem~\ref{idADLV}.
 Thus we pose the following question.